glycerine/spin_paxos/README.md

 providing some degree of fairness while stopping many pointless dueling livelocks.

-The difficulty arrises with not all acceptors agreeing on which of competiting "first" prepares that each arrive at first different acceptors, having come from different
+The difficulty arises with not all acceptors agreeing on which of competiting "first" prepares that each arrive at first different acceptors, having come from different